-Have you heard other parents talk about mindful parenting?
-Wondering what it is?
-Here we explore the theory and practice to help you to decide whether this style (or elements of it) might be right for you.
+Here we explore the theory and practice of mindful parenting to help you to decide whether this style (or elements of it) might be right for you.

 If you haven’t yet practised mindfulness, chances are you’ve heard of it.
 Judging by the amount of coverage, available apps and celebrity advocates, mindfulness has become increasingly popular over the last decade (Waters, 2016).

 Professor Jon Kabat-Zinn (2003) defines mindfulness as the awareness that comes from ‘paying attention in a particular way, on purpose, in the present moment, non-judgmentally.’
-Unsurprisingly, mindful parenting takes those principles and applies them to how you parent (Duncan at al, 2009).
+Unsurprisingly, mindful parenting takes those principles and applies them to how you parent (Duncan et al, 2009; Shorey and Ng, 2021).

 The benefits of mindful parenting

-A quick look at some of the positive outcomes of being a mindful parent soon show this style has piles of potential.
+A quick look at some of the positive outcomes of being a mindful parent soon shows why this style has potential.

 Mindful parenting can help with understanding

-A big part of mindfulness is being aware of what’s happening moment-to-moment, and giving the here and now your full attention.
+A big part of mindfulness is being aware of what’s happening moment-to-moment, and giving your full attention to it.
 If you can do this while remaining open and non-judgmental, this could help you to stay calm as a parent.
-A bonus is that it might also help with those pesky disagreements and stresses with your partner too (Bögels et al, 2010).
+A bonus is that it might also help with disagreements and stresses with your partner too (Bögels et al, 2010).

 Mindful parenting can improve respect

 Mindful parenting might even make you more likely to engage, talk things through, and give you and your child more time and space for expression (Williams and Wahler, 2009).
 The result?
-You might be less likely to view your child as difficult.
+You might be less likely to view your child as difficult, and the relationship with your child becomes more supportive (Wong et al, 2019).

 Mindful parenting lets you parent how you really want to